 Man takes phone at gunpoint

-A man told police about 12:50 p.m.
+YOUNGSTOWN — A man told police about 12:50 p.m.
 Thursday that someone robbed him at gunpoint of a phone he was trying to sell on Facebook.

 The man told police he met someone in a Dogwood Drive parking lot and he allowed the man in his car.